jsermeno/amby/README.md

 <img src="https://cloud.githubusercontent.com/assets/197051/20501065/361df4aa-b006-11e6-9f6d-94fb6ebd2fef.png" alt="Kernel density estimation bandwidth" width="400" height="300">

 You can also control how far past the range of your dataset the curve is drawn.
-How this only influences how the curve is drawn, not how it is fit.
+However this only influences how the curve is drawn, not how it is fit.

 ```haskell
 λ> kdePlot z (cut .= 0 >> shade .= True) >> rugPlot' z